Beam-Connectivity/autocheri/index.md

 ![Beam-Connectivity](/assets/asbd-workshop/workshop-session-from-back.jpg){: height="280"}

-# Automotive Security by Design Summit, Munich
+# Automotive Security by Design Summit: Munich

 📣 The next event hosted by the AutoCHERI consortium will take place in Munich on the 6th May 2024.